wlads/reefpoints/source/posts/2014-11-07-pitch-this.md

 others in an "elevator pitch" what a software consultancy can offer without going down the "technology" rabbit hole.

-The exercise is: *if I were introduced to someone at a party how do I convince them they should hire DockYard*?
+The exercise is: *if I were introduced to someone at a party, how do I convince them they should hire DockYard*?
 Funny enough, I can't do it.
 This is a very large deficiency for me/my company right now.
 To date **all** of our contracts have been from inbound sales.
 Which is great, but we need to